John Hightower (American football)

-John Hightower IV (born May 31, 1996) is an American football wide receiver for the Los Angeles Chargers of the National Football League (NFL).
-He played college football at Boise State and was drafted by the Philadelphia Eagles in the fifth round of the 2020 NFL Draft.
+John Hightower IV (born May 31, 1996) is an American professional football wide receiver.
+He played college football at Boise State and was selected by the Philadelphia Eagles in the fifth round of the 2020 NFL draft.

-Early years
+Early life

 Hightower attended Riverdale Baptist School in Upper Marlboro, Maryland.

 College career

 Hightower originally attended Hinds Community College for two years before attending Boise State University.
 In the two years at Hinds, he had 31 receptions for 509 yards and seven touchdowns.
 During his first year at Boise State in 2018, Hightower started four of 10 games, recording 31 receptions for 504 yards and six touchdowns.
 In his senior season in 2019, he started 13 of 14 games and had 51 receptions for 943 yards and eight touchdowns.

 Professional career

 Philadelphia Eagles

-Hightower was drafted by the Philadelphia Eagles in the fifth round with the 168th overall pick of the 2020 NFL Draft.
+Hightower was selected by the Philadelphia Eagles in the fifth round with the 168th overall pick of the 2020 NFL draft.

 On August 31, 2021, Hightower was waived by the Eagles and re-signed to the practice squad the next day.
-He was placed on the COVID list on December 28 and activated seven days later.
+He was placed on the COVID-19 list on December 28 and activated seven days later.
 He signed a reserve/future contract with the Eagles on February 3, 2022.

 On August 30, 2022, Hightower was waived by the Eagles.